Columbus State Writing Center Repository: Reading Strategies

 Strategy: Make a Plan / Set Stopping Points

-We make a plan for notetaking and/or repair, which means we set stopping points.
-Stopping points can come from a reading schedule or from elements within the text (e.g., headings, subheadings, major concepts, graphics).
+We make a plan for notetaking and maintaining our comprehension, which means we set stopping points.
+Stopping points can come from elements within the text (e.g., headings, subheadings, major concepts, graphics) or from a reading schedule we create.

 During Reading Strategies